BSM3G/MCM_GetXsec/README.md

 # MCM_GetXsec

+It is not suggested to run this on a remote machine at places such as LPC or LXPLUS because of sudo privileges needed and the slow nature of X11 on these computers.

 There are quite a few dependencies to run this repo.
 There are different headless (aka graphicless) webbrowsers that exist, namely
 PhantomJS, but the mcm page has untrusted certifications that stop the program from crawling through the pages.
 Firefox has the ability to ignore these warnings, but it only works currently with the developmental version of firefox (the "nightly" version).
 This can be